Dynamic Efficient Adversarial Training Guided by Gradient Magnitude: Additional Experiments

-We first provide our evaluation result under FAST training setting, which utilizes the cyclic learning rate~\cite{smith2019super} and half-precision computation~\cite{MicikeviciusNAD18} to speed up adversarial training.
-We set the maximum of the cyclic learning rate at $0.1$ and adopt the half-precision implementation from~\cite{WongRK20}.
-On the CIFAR-10/100 benchmarks, we compare our methods with FREE-4, FREE-8~\cite{ShafahiNG0DSDTG19}, and PGD-7 adversarial training\footnote{The publicly available training code can be found at \url{https://github.com/locuslab/fast_adversarial/tree/master/CIFAR10}.}~\cite{MadryMSTV18}.
+To demonstrate M+DEAT's adaptability, we compare it with two naive DEAT methods, FREE-4, FREE-8, and PGD-AT-7 under the FAST Training Setup on CIFAR-10 and report the evaluation results.
+Recall that the FAST training setup was proposed by~\cite{WongRK20}, which utilises the cyclic learning rate~\citep{smith2019super} and half-precision computation~\citep{MicikeviciusNAD18} to speed up adversarial training.
+Here, the maximum of cyclic learning rate is carried out at $0.1$.
+As a reminder, DEAT-3 increases the number of batch replays every three epochs, and DEAT-40\% determines the timing of increase based on the training accuracy.
+All DEAT methods are evaluated at step size $\alpha=10/255$.
+We set $\gamma = 1$ for PreAct-ResNet and $\gamma=1.01$ for Wide-ResNet~\citep{ZagoruykoK16}.
+All methods are carried out with 10 adversarial training epochs.
+Because DEAT methods start training on natural examples, DEAT-3 has~12 training epochs in total, and DEAT-40\% and M+DEAT run 11 epochs.
 We report the average performance of these methods on three random seeds.
-FREE methods and PGD-7 are trained with 10 epochs, which is the same setting as in~\cite{WongRK20}.
-As a reminder, DEAT-3 increases the number of batch replay every three epochs, and DEAT-40\% determines the increase timing based on the training accuracy.
-DEAT-3 is carried out with 12 training epochs, while DEAT-40\% and M-DEAT run 11 epochs, because their first epoch are not adversarial training.
-All DEAT methods are evaluated at step size $\alpha=10/255$.
-We set $\gamma = 1$ for PreAct-ResNet and $\gamma=1.01$ for Wide-ResNet.

-\paragraph*{CIFAR-10} As shown in~\tabref{cifar10_result_pre}, all DEAT methods perform properly under FAST training setting.
-Among three DEAT methods, models trained by M-DEAT show the highest robustness.
-Because of the increasing number of batch replay at the later training epochs, M-DEAT conducts more backpropagation to finish training, so it spends slightly more on the training time.
-FREE-4 achieves a comparable robust performance to M-DEAT, but M-DEAT is 20\% faster and has higher classification accuracy on the natural test set.
-The time consumption of FREE-8 almost triple those two DEAT methods, but it only achieves a similar amount of robustness to DEAT-3.
-PGD-7 uses the same number of backpropagation as FREE-8 but performs worse.
+The results on PreAct-ResNet 18 are shown in Table~\ref{cifar10_result_pre}, and we can see that all DEAT methods perform properly under the FAST training setup.
+Among the three DEAT methods, models trained by M+DEAT show the highest robustness.
+Because of the increasing number of batch replays at the later training~epochs, M+DEAT performs more backpropagations to finish training, so it spends slightly more training time.
+FREE-4 achieves a comparable robust performance to M+DEAT, but M+DEAT is 20\% faster and has higher classification accuracy on the natural test set.
+The time consumption of FREE-8 almost triples those two DEAT methods, but it only achieves a similar amount of robustness to DEAT-3.
+PGD-AT-7 uses the same number of backpropagations as FREE-8 but performs worse.